rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 ### Fast Track: `fail_fast`

-The :fail_fast option comes in handy when having to early-out from the error (left) track.
+The :fail_fast option comes in handy when having to early-out from the failure track.

 ```ruby
 class Memo::Create < Trailblazer::Operation